sanditiffin/chef-repo/BOOTSTRAP.md

 - _chef env_: dev, test or production
 - _template_: Full path to location of template, e.g. ~/chef-repo/.chef/bootstrap/chef-centos.rb
 - _run_list_: e.g. (including quotes) 'role[haproxy-service]'
 - _secret file_: This is used to decrypt encrypted data bags the node needs.
-Specifying the file as /dev/tty allows one to paste it in to the bootstrap session; note that you won't be prompted.
+Specifying the file as /dev/tty on a linux or OS X system allows one to paste it in to the bootstrap session; note that you won't be prompted.
 Type control-d to end input.
 The contents pasted in will be saved in /etc/chef/encrypted/data_bag_secret.

 Example:
 ```
-knife bootstrap 10.17.0.230 -x root -P '<password>' -N centos4.pssea.office -E dev -t ~/chef-repo/.chef/bootstrap/chef-centos.erb --run-list 'role[haproxy-service]'
+$ knife bootstrap 10.17.0.230 -x root -P '<password>' -N centos4.pssea.office -E dev -t ~/chef-repo/.chef/bootstrap/chef-centos.erb --run-list 'role[haproxy-service]' --secret-file /dev/tty
 ```

 Encrypted data bags